Home » Practice Areas » Ophthalmology Malpractice

 • Failing to identify contraindications during pre-operative screening

-Recent settlements include a $700,000 award for a rare gem dealer whose LASIK surgery resulted in permanent vision impairment, and a $300,000 settlement for laser eye surgery errors due to wrong cornea measurements.
+Recent settlements include a $700,000 award for a rare gem dealer whose LASIK surgery resulted in permanent vision impairment, and a $300,000 settlement for laser eye surgery errors due to wrong cornea measurements, reflecting the serious impact of these errors on work and daily life.

 Legal Framework in New York